AdilsonMendonca/ptsc.sydney-website/README.md

-# ptsc.sydney-website
+# PTSC
-Paul Of Tarsus Website
+## Paul of Tarsus Spirit Centre

+This website is maintained under this repo for [ptsc.sysdney](https://ptsc.sydney).